 Travel benefits include a primary collision damage waiver coverage for rental cars that’s worth up to the actual cash value of the rental car.
 Coverage is also good for rental periods of up to 31 days, and for damage, theft, towing charges and loss of use charged by the rental car company.

 Other important travel-related perks you’ll receive include trip cancellation/interruption insurance, baggage delay insurance, trip delay coverage, lost luggage reimbursement, travel accident insurance and roadside dispatch.

 Since these points also fall within the same Chase Ultimate Rewards program, you have the same redemption options available to you.
-The only difference is, you’ll get 50 percent more travel when you redeem points in the Chase portal, whereas the Preferred card gives you a 25 percent boost in value.
-This means the Chase Sapphire Reserve’s 50,00 bonus sign up points are also worth $750 in travel through the portal.
+The only difference is, you’ll get 50 percent more value for travel when you redeem points in the Chase portal, whereas the Preferred card gives you a 25 percent boost in value.
+This means the Chase Sapphire Reserve’s 50,000 sign-up bonus points are worth $750 in travel through the portal.